Loading...

 There's so much going on.

-What a talented person Levi Pinfold is to both write and illustrate this book.
+What a talented person Levi Pinfold is, to both write and illustrate this book.

-And we'll be going more into those further in our lesson.
+This includes the blurb, endpapers, and title page, and we'll be going more into those further in our lesson.

 The front cover can provide the reader with clues as to what might occur in the text.